nihith-nath/New-York-City-Airbnb-Market-Analysis-and-Prediction/README.md

 # 🌆 Conclusion

 In conclusion, our project conducted an in-depth analysis of the dynamic New York City Airbnb market, revealing significant insights.
 We meticulously explored room availability, categorized neighborhoods, and pinpointed locations near key tourist attractions, leading to the following key findings and insights.

+Here is the outcome of the notebook in HTML: [AirBNB Listing Analysis](AirBNB_Listing_Analysis.html) - pls download the file 📥

 ## 🔍 Key Findings: